-Conagra Brands, Inc is a packaged foods business based in the US.
-Conagra Brands shares (CAG.US) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was $37.47 – a decrease of 1.24% over the previous week.
-Conagra Brands employs 16,500 staff and has a trailing 12-month revenue of around $11.3 billion.
+Conagra Brands Inc is a packaged foods business based in the US.
+Conagra Brands shares (CAG) are listed on the NYSE and all prices are listed in US Dollars.
+Conagra Brands employs 18,600 staff and has a trailing 12-month revenue of around USD$11.2 billion.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 Since the stock market crash in March caused by coronavirus, Conagra Brands's stock price has had significant positive movement.

 Its last market close was $33.25, which is 11.01% up on its pre-crash value of $29.59 and 45.64% up on the lowest point reached during the March crash when the stocks fell as low as $22.83.